sharetribe/flex-docs/src/docs/references/page-schema/index.md

                       "blockName": {
                         "type": "string",
                         "title": "Block name",
-                        "description": "Block name is not shown on the page.
-It just helps you remember what the block is about."
+                        "description": "The block name is only shown in Console.
+It helps you remember what the block is about."
                       },
                       "blockId": {
+                        "_errors": {
+                          "pattern": "You've added characters that are not allowed."
+                        },
-                        "description": "An anchor link allows you to link directly to this block, like this: www.yourdomain.com/p/page_id#anchor-link-id.
-Use only lowercase characters, numbers, dashes (-) and underscores (_), and no spaces.", "type": "string",
+                        "description": "Use an anchor link ID to link directly to a block.
+Example: www.example.com/p/page_id#anchor-link-id.
+Use lowercase characters, numbers, dashes (-) or underscores (_), and no spaces.", "type": "string",
                         "title": "Anchor link ID",
                         "pattern": "(^$)|^[a-z][a-z0-9_\\-]*$"